Black Panther Director Ryan Coogler Honors Chadwick Boseman with Moving Letter - E! Online

 Ryan Coogler is remembering the special moments he got to experience with Chadwick Boseman.

-The Black Panther director shared a moving tribute on The Hollywood Reporter to celebrate the life and legacy of the actor.
+The Black Panther director shared a moving tribute, which was sent to E!
+News, to celebrate the life and legacy of the actor.
 Coogler's heartfelt letter comes only a few days following the news that Boseman had passed away.

 On Friday, Aug.
 28, the actor died at the age of 43 after privately battling colon cancer for four years.
 Just like the rest of the world, Coogler said he was surprised to learn about Boseman's diagnosis.